 Yet, mankind has arrogated itself to take four Hebrew letters YHWH (and these are rendered in English!) to conclude a name for God!

-If the world of mankind does not respect the sanctification of God’s name and honoring what Jesus taught about it, then how in the world does the world respect the names of others.
+If the world of mankind does not respect the sanctification of God’s name and honor what Jesus taught about it, then how in the world does the world respect the names of others?

 Sadly, we live in a world so full of hate that many give other races of people demeaning and demoralizing names.